-It's estimated that bout 40% of all persons over age 60 who are hospitalized for surgery have POCD on discharge, and about 10% have POCD three months later.
+It's estimated that about 40% of all persons over age 60 who are hospitalized for surgery have some degree of POCD on discharge, and about 10% still have POCD three months later.

 As a rule, the shorter the duration of action of the anesthetic agent, the shorter the duration of cognitive impairment in the immediate postoperative period.
 No definitive evidence has been found to date for the hypothesis that anesthesia itself causes prolonged POCD.

 Source : Dtsch Arztebl Int.
 2014 Feb; 111(8): 119–125.